 Administrative Responsibilities Must be Negotiated

-If you and your tax counsel determine that a 1099 is necessary in those cases, you must make sure your administrative processes are established, and fast.
+If you and your tax counsel determine that a 1099 form is necessary in those cases, you must make sure your administrative processes are established, and fast.

 One thing that makes plaintiff funding unique is that the financing is determined based on the merits of the case, not on a plaintiff’s personal credit.
 Some funders don’t even take plaintiffs’ full social security numbers since they aren’t running credit.

 If a law firm wants to send a 1099 IRS form, a social security number is required and would necessitate the additional collection of that information upfront.